squinkylabs/SquinkyVCV/docs/sq.md

-# Seq
+# Seq++
 Work in progress

 If you read nothing else, please checkout out the list of keyboard "shortcuts".
-This is the only way you can hope ti figure out how to enter note: Keyboard mappings [here](./keymap.md)
+This is the only way you can hope to figure out how to enter notes: Keyboard mappings [here](./keymap.md)

 ## About this Sequencer